 - On the top of that open compartment is where you’ll see your filter resting on two metal supports.

 - There will be a small amount of space to move your filter back and forth that allows you to remove one end of the filter and take it out of the compartment.

 - When installing the new filter, check the perimeter of the filter for an arrow that indicates the air flow direction to make sure you’re installing the filter in the proper direction.
 In most cases, the arrow should point towards the main part (or top) of the furnace.

-Air filter replacement is included with regular tune-ups and certain membership plans with Service Experts Heating and Air Conditioning.
-Mark this task off of your to-do-list today by calling the Experts at 304-760-5088 or scheduling an appointment online.
+Air filter replacement is included with regular tune-ups and certain membership plans with Service Experts Heating, Air Conditioning & Plumbing.
+Mark this task off of your to-do-list today by calling the Experts at 866-397-3787 or scheduling an appointment online.

 When considering keeping your home comfortable during every season, nothing is more essential than selecting the right heating, ventilation and air conditioning (HVAC) system.
 This determination impacts your daily comfort, monthly utility bills and overall home efficiency.
 Then again, with so many...
 Continue reading

 Now that the air starts to get cold, you know it’s time to get your home ready for the cooler months ahead.
 Your heating system is key to maintaining a cozy, warm atmosphere.
 A well-maintained furnace provides the comfort you crave while using less energy.
 Scheduled inspections also make your...
 Continue reading

 HVAC Trends: What’s New in 2024